 If you think you would be happy working there again, look into it.
-Reach out to former coworkers still employed there, and check the company website.
+Reach out to former coworkers or managers still employed there, and check the company website.

 Before you jump at a job offer to boomerang, carefully consider these issues to determine if you would be happy -- or happier -- working there now.
 If you have the time, informational interviews can be extremely useful to learn if returning would be a good idea for you, and they are also great for building and reinforcing your professional network.

 If you didn’t enjoy working there in the past, has the organization changed enough so that you would be happy working there again?
 Large organizations, in particular, change very slowly unless new senior management has decided to shake things up.

-If you didn’t like they way you and/or other employees were treated (or how customers/clients were treated) in the past, check to see if things have actually changed for the better since you left.
+If you didn’t like the way you and/or other employees were treated (or how customers/clients were treated) in the past, check to see if things have actually changed for the better since you left.

 If you hated working there in the past and nothing has changed, you probably won’t like things now unless experience has changed your mind or your perspective.